kissofjudase23/Doc-DSA/coding_interview.md

             for n in nums2:
                 if n in d1 and d1[n]:
                     intersection.append(n)
+                    """
+                    deduplicate
+                    """
                     d1[n] = False

             return intersection
           ```
     * 350: Intersection of Two Arrays II (E)
+      * Description:
         * Each element in the result should appear as many times as it shows in both arrays.
         * follow up:
           * What if the given array is already sorted?
 How would you optimize your algorithm?
       * Approach1: Hash Table, Time:O(m+n), Space:O(m)
         * Python
           ```python